fastmover/plugins_last_updated/readme.txt

 == Description ==

 This plugin adds a column to the plugin's page in Wordpress's admin to show when each plugin was last updated.
 This causes the plugins page to load very slowly on the first page load due to many API calls made to wordpress.org in order to retrieve the last updated information.
 This plugin makes 1 API call for each plugin installed.
 This data is cached for 24 hours.
 The functionality of this plugin was entirely [Karissa Skirmont](http://kissaskreations.com/ "Kissa's Kreations")'s idea.
+[Plugin Page](http://stevenkohlmeyer.com/plugins-last-updated-column/ "Plugins Last Updated Column")

 == Installation ==